 Successful completion of Design Essentials is required to move on to the remaining 18 weeks of the program.
 Students will receive feedback and guidance from instructors at this stage to determine successful completion.

-The six-week Virtual Phase starts immediately after Design Essentials.
+The six-week Process Phase starts immediately after Design Essentials.
 The main objective of this phase is for designers to experience a more intense, thorough look at their track of choice while becoming proficient in industry-standard software and best practices.
 In this phase, students have the opportunity to work 1:1 with instructors who are professional designers and creative directors.

 This phase of the course is about teamwork, the essential ingredient of being a successful designer.
-As the first in-person phase, Immersion ties in important features of professional practice and team-based design, along with the vital skills of analyzing and synthesizing work.
+As the first in-person phase, Studio ties in important features of professional practice and team-based design, along with the vital skills of analyzing and synthesizing work.
 Each of the five weeks of the phase is set up as a sprint, so teams know how much work needs to be done before the next sprint review, and how to budget their time to accomplish it all.

 The Client Phase is when students put into practice the hard and soft skills accumulated over the first 17 weeks of the program: designers work with real clients on live products.
 Design teams publicly discuss their work and process through multiple presentations to their clients.
 UX teams hand off annotated wireframes for UI designers and UI teams create style guides for front-end developers to take over.